 - Avoid large crowds.
 Yes, you want to be out in the open where you can call for help, but being in the middle of a large crowd does not count as out in the open.
 It is too easy for someone to pick your pocket unnoticed.
-And if someone attacks you, there are too many people in the way for you to run.

 - Travel in groups.
 Two men are half as likely to be robbed as one, and four men are half as likely to be robbed as two.
 Never travel alone if you can help it.